Nikhil-2723/Project5/README.md

 3. npx hardhat run scripts/deploy.ts

 Also for install and setting up dotenv:
-1. npm install dotenv
+1. npm install dotenv --save
-2.

-Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "Niks_Token" contract from the dropdown menu, and then click on the "Deploy" button.

-Once the contract is deployed, you can interact with it by clicking on various functions.
-Click on the "Niks_Token" contract in the left-hand sidebar, and then click on the functions for transactions, getting the results accordingly as burning or adding of tokens.
+Once the code is compiled, MATIC can be transact from mumbai faucet to wallet.

 ## Authors
 Nikhil Upadhyay